Beyond the Pocket: A Large-Scale International Study on User Preferences on Bodily Placements of Commercial Wearables: Methodology

 \subsection{Analysis}

-To identify associations between demographic characteristics and wearable device usage patterns, we employed an automated exploratory data analysis approach.
+To identify associations between demographic characteristics of our sample and wearable device usage patterns, we employed an automated exploratory data analysis approach.
 Given the large number of variables included in our survey, a systematic evaluation of all possible pairwise combinations was conducted.
+It is important to note that all percentage data reported in this paper were calculated by dividing the number of occurrences of interest by the total number of participants.